 Every business owner looks to improve efficiency and save money.
 Forklift training accomplishes both of those tasks.
 Forklifts are a substantial investment and must be treated like it.
-Learn how an annual forklift training can save your business both time and money.
+Annual forklift training can save your business both time and money.

 One part of an OSHA-certified forklift training course is understanding the type of equipment being used.
 Yes, most employees can tell you what type of forklift your company has – but can they tell you its load capacity or suggested speed while transporting that load?
 Familiarizing themselves with the equipment allows them to use it in the most efficient way possible.
 Once that’s completed, employees can work faster since they truly understand the equipment.

 While forklift training can occur at your facility, Reliable Forklift Sales also offers a “Train the Trainer” course.
-Your foreman, manager, and other employees can be certified to conduct trainings themselves.
-Therefore, an appointment isn’t needed every time a new employee starts or a certification expires (which happens every three years).
+Your foreman, manager, and other employees can be certified to conduct training themselves.
+Therefore, an appointment isn’t needed every time a new employee starts or certification expires (which happens every three years).

 Training also minimizes downtime in your facility.
 A forklift accident can result in a lot of things, including an employee getting injured.
 Someone else must then take responsibility to complete the injured employee’s tasks.
 Accidents can also lead to inventory damage.
 If there’s no inventory to move, there’s not much work to be done (besides cleaning up!).
 An accident can also lead to the forklift being damaged.
 If so, employees must wait until the equipment is fixed – which could take weeks if you don’t call Reliable!